ElijahWood2003/comp-423-course-notes/docs/tutorials/rust-setup.md

 + ```image```: The Rust dev container image you will use; in this case, the latest development environment for Rust from Microsoft.
 + ```customizations```: Adds configurations we need for the Rust dev container in VS Code. ```rust-lang.rust-analyzer``` is the extension we need for VS Code to run Rust.

+#
+???+ warning "WARNING"
+    Make sure your docker is opened before you move onto the next step.

+    If this next step still doesn't work, make sure you check spelling.

 ### Reopen Your Project in the Dev Container
 Now that you've added the ```devcontainer.json``` file, you're ready to reopen your project in your dev container!
 To do this press ```Ctrl+Shift+P``` on Windows, or ```Cmd+Shift+P``` on Mac.
 Then type in "Dev Containers: Reopen in Container," and select the option prompted.